fluxth/shot-detect/README.txt

 - To start the program, double click on `start.command`
 - Select the function on the main menu, the main functions are:
     1. Detection
-        - Use Google Cloud Video Intelligence API to detect shots changes in your video, this will save the detection result for other functions, so you only need to run this once per video.
+        - Use Google Cloud Video Intelligence API to detect shot changes in your video, this will save the detection result for other functions, so you only need to run this once per video.
     2. Correction